 Pro tip: Organize hosts into Groups and set a default color scheme.
 I use the classic black and green for my dev servers and a light color scheme on production so I can tell at a glance what environment I’m in.

 Most people probably use LastPass exclusively as a browser plugin that can auto-fill passwords.
 But it also comes with a pretty nice Mac app if you want to get a bit more in-depth.
-Beyond username/passwords, there are templates to store lots of useful things server info, private keys, account numbers, credit cards. and billing information.
+Beyond username/passwords, there are templates to store lots of useful things: server login info, private SSH keys, account numbers, credit card numbers, and so on.